ougji/neighborhood1/README.md

 - Edit or delete your previously submitted reviews.
 - Keep your reviews up-to-date with ease.

-### 🤖 **AI Assistant**
+### 🤖 **HoodAI Assistant**
-- Ask the AI assistant for insights about neighborhoods.
+- Ask HoodAI for insights about neighborhoods.
 - Generate concise and objective reviews using AI.
-- AI ensures neutrality and avoids unrelated responses.
+- HoodAI ensures neutrality and avoids unrelated responses.

 ### 🎨 **Enhanced User Interface**
 - Beautiful, responsive design with **custom CSS styling**.